I Remember Now with Pastor Tim Tengblad

 I’m going to start it out with the first question I asked him eight years ago.
 What makes you interested in spirituality coming from a strong religious background?

 Hi everyone!
 I am so excited to have a connection with you through this ongoing column I’m entitling, “I Remember Now.”
-Here we will be discussing what happens at the intersection of religion and spirituality, and any questions or issues you may have about the two.
+Here we will be discussing what happens at the intersection of religion and a broader, more inclusive spirituality.
+Plus any questions or issues you may have about the two.
 Perhaps you have had some prior experience with religion and a church of some kind, but have moved on to the wonderful gifts Echo and her Center provide.
-Maybe you’ve had no experience with organized religion but have heard some things or have always had issues or questions about it.
-I’m 69 years old…READ MORE
+Maybe you’re still at least occasionally attending a church of some kind.
+Maybe you’ve had no experience with organized religion but have heard…READ MORE

 So what was Jeshua’s message and how does it compare to the message of Christianity?
 Imagine two fish (George and Emma) are swimming in the ocean.
 George swims up to Emma.
 George says, “My friends are telling me about this thing called water.
 They say I should believe the right things about it.
 But I don’t know if I even believe in it.”
 Emma responds with a calm, loving look in her eyes, “George you’re in it.
 It’s all around you and within you.
 You’re One with it.
 We all are.
 You ARE it.
 You can’t not be!”
 The Christian…READ MORE